 It was all amazing but my favourite part was our sunrise walk and all standing together as the sun came up with a hot cuppa.
 Everything about this experience was world class.
 Our talks were so informative, the food was out of this world and our guides are three beautiful people.

-The houseboat is your lodge-based accommodation which moves each day to your daily walking destination.
+The houseboat is your floating accommodation which moves each day to your daily destination.
 The view from your bedroom window brings new sights each day.
-In the evenings, relax in the houseboat lounge and share stories with your fellow travellers as your guides prepare a superb three course meal.
+In the evenings, relax in the houseboat lounge or upper deck and share stories with your fellow travelers as your guides prepare a superb three course meal.

 Operating in such a delicate environment, houseboats are the perfect accommodation for maintaining a low impact on the river system that we are passionate about conserving.
 Our ‘leave no trace’ approach includes no built infrastructure on the riverbanks and removing all waste for recycling or disposal.